Just a hundred miles north-west of Glasgow, where the COP26 conference is being held in November, lies the Inner

 Each of these places has a story to be told.
 Some of them originate from our teaching website in France (with its less complicated language) and these are listed after a grey horizontal line in the side menu.

 Some of these posts are vehicles for pixels, some for words; some posts have both working in harmony.
-My hope is to be able to do justice to more places with a degree of penmanship truly worthy of each.
 (Most of these posts use small thumbnail photos which, when clicked, will pop up larger versions.)
 These places can also be viewed on a map.